bsmith89/strain-corr/doc/manuscript/manuscript.md

 simulated reads to the HMP2 dataset.
 These benchmark genomes represent a range of divergence from the closest reference genome similar to what we found for the inferred strains.
-We observed F1 scores equivalent to the hCom2 benchmark (Supplementary Text and Supplementary Table S2).
+Despite this additional complexity and reference bias, we observed F1 scores equivalent to those in the hCom2 benchmark (Supplementary Material and Supplementary Table S2).

 Having in this way validated its performance in the HMP2 dataset, we next applied StrainPGC to the novel, inferred strains.